 Plans and Priorities

 In November 2015 at the COP 21 meeting in Paris chancellor Angela Merkel joined Mission Innovation.
-Within Mission Innovation 23 countries (incl.
-EU) share the commitment of doubling their investments in research, development and innovation for clean energy technologies.
+Within Mission Innovation, 25 members (including the European Union) share the commitment of doubling their investments in research, development and innovation for clean energy technologies.
 This is a huge step forward for the promotion of clean energy worldwide.

 The transformation of our energy systems towards reliable and cost effective clean energy is a fundamental part of an effective, long-term global response to our shared climate challenge.
 A step-change, global effort is required to accelerate the pace of technological advance and cost reduction for clean energy.
 Research and development are an indispensable prerequisite to achieve these goals with our knowledge, creativity and inventive spirit being our most important resources.
 We need to work together with all interested countries and bundle our competencies to make a difference.
 Therefore, the Federal Government welcomes and supports this important international initiative Mission Innovation.

 The Federal Government gained a pioneering role by orienting its energy policy towards an energy system based on high efficiency and renewable energy sources.
 We were thus able to cut the output of harmful greenhouse gases by about 25% between 1990 and 2012.
 After the earthquake disaster in Japan in March 2011 and the resulting flooding of the Fukushima Nuclear Power Plant, the Federal Government re-assessed the role of nuclear power and set the cornerstones for an energy turnaround: nuclear phase-out and a focus on higher efficiency and renewable energy sources.
 This turnaround in energy policy, known as the “Energiewende”, has attracted attention worldwide.
-Central goals are a 50 percent reduction of primary energy consumption, the expansion of renewable energies to 60 percent of gross final energy consumption and reductions of greenhouse gases by 80 – 95 % until 2050.
-At present, a third of German electricity comes from wind, solar and other renewable sources.
+Central goals are a 50 per cent reduction of primary energy consumption, the expansion of renewable energies to 60 per cent of gross final energy consumption and reductions of greenhouse gases by 80 – 95 % until 2050.
+Through almost complete decarbonisation, the energy sector must additionally help ensure that Germany is largely greenhouse-gas neutral by 2050.
+In 2018, 38 per cent of German electricity came from wind, solar and other renewable sources.
 In addition energy is used more economically.
 The energy transition has furthermore opened up important new fields of business.
 New global markets have arisen in the wake of the expansion of renewable energy sources and efficient use of energy.

 Methodology for determining baseline